roadtocode4u/spaceship/docs/tips-and-tools/14-project-idea/14-project-idea.md

 ### 3. Travel Guide Website

-Create a comprehensive travel guide website, Wanderlust, to provide users with detailed information on various travel destinations around the world.
+Create a comprehensive travel guide website, to provide users with detailed information on various travel destinations around the world.
 The website will feature destination guides, travel tips, user reviews, and an interactive map.

 #### Key Features:
 **Homepage:**
-- Welcome message and introduction to Wanderlust.
+- Welcome message and introduction to project.
 - Featured destinations with images and brief descriptions.
 - Search bar for quick access to specific destinations.
 - Navigation menu (e.g., Home, Destinations, Travel Tips, Reviews, Contact).